 Virgin Island Sandbar, Panglao, Bohol

 My heart sank when the boatman told me that the sandbar in Virgin Island would not be visible because it was high tide at that moment.
 I just returned from snorkeling around Balicasag Island (more on that later) when he told me that, and I felt bummed about it.
-Despite my slight irritation and not wanting to waste the opportunity to see it, I still asked him to bring us there - me and my travel buddy +Arvy Villamarzo - before we go back to Panglao, in Bohol, where we spent the Independence Day weekend.
+Despite my slight irritation and not wanting to waste the opportunity to see it, I still asked him to bring me there before we go back to Panglao, in Bohol, where we spent the Independence Day weekend.

 Virgin Island is located about twenty minutes by boat from Balicasag.
 Several hundred meters from the island, a shoal - made of powdery white sand - is exposed during low tide, like the one in Camiguin.
 The boat ride going there was uneventful, but the sun was already beating down hard on us when we got there even though it is not noon yet.